moassaad/video-text-track/README.md

 # Video Text Track ".vtt"
-This it's project create translate video with create file type .vtt "video text track"
+The project create translate video with create file type .vtt "video text track"

 ## Requirements
 You need to run a local server